powercodeacademy/phrg-rails-project/README.md

 ### Be Prepared to:

-1. Walk through how someone would use your application.
+1. Give minimal description of application, then have the reveiwer walk through it.
 5 minutes.
 1. Run down each item in your `spec.md` and explain how you've met each criteria.
 2-5 minutes
 1. Refactor code.
 20-30 minutes
 1. Extend the application with a new feature, more data, etc. 20-30 minutes